imfap1/Music-Data-Explorer/README.md

 Top Songs by Country: The identification of the top songs by country based on popularity provided a glimpse into the preferences of listeners in different regions, showcasing variations in song choices.

-Average Danceability and Energy: The examination of danceability and energy scores by country highlighted differences in the musical attributes of songs preferred by various countries.
+Average Danceability and Energy: The examination of danceability and energy scores by country highlighted slightly differences in the musical attributes of songs preferred by various countries.

 Dominant Artists: The analysis of top artists indicated the presence of dominant artists who had a substantial number of songs in the playlist, potentially reflecting the popularity of specific artists among listeners.